-- Staff members of the CDC use positive guidance methods in order to help children learn self control without loss of self-esteem. - Limits are clearly stated in positive terms. - A balanced schedule of activities suited to each child's development and a positive environment encourage both individual satisfaction and cooperation with others. - We try to encourage the child to practice courtesy, empathy, and patience by modeling these behaviors as adults. - We encourage the verbalization of feelings and give the children the words to reconcile their differences. - We express disappointment at a misdeed, not anger at the child.
-The focus is on teaching the behavior appropriate to the situation. - A variety of other methods for encouraging children's cooperation is used, including redirection, positive reinforcement, and choices between acceptable behaviors. - A method of discipline which frightens, demeans, or humiliates a child is strictly prohibited.
+- Staff members of the CDC use positive guidance methods in order to help children learn selfcontrol without loss of self-esteem. - Limits are clearly stated in positive terms. - A balanced schedule of activities suited to each child's development and a positive environment encourage both individual satisfaction and cooperation with others. - We try to encourage the child to practice courtesy, empathy, and patience by modeling these behaviors as adults. - We encourage the verbalization of feelings and give the children the words to reconcile their differences. - When a misdeed occurs, we do not express anger at the child.
+The focus is on teaching the behavior appropriate to the situation. - A variety of other methods for encouraging children's cooperation is used, including redirection, positive reinforcement, and choices between acceptable behaviors.